Gas Ronda: Racing career

 It was in the Thunderbolt, as part of the Bill Waters Ford Racing Team in 1964, that Ronda won Super Stock at the first Hot Rod Magazine Championship Drag Races, in Riverside, California.
 He was also a member of the Ford factory drag racing team, running one of their 427-powered Fairlane Thunderbolts.

 Ronda was one of the top drivers of Fords in Super Stock, and in the early days of Funny Car.

-For the 1965 season, Ronda got a 427 SOHC ("Cammer") A/FX Mustang (with a four-speed manual transmission, which was capable of 10-second e.t.s.
+For the 1965 season, Ronda got a 427 SOHC ("Cammer") A/FX Mustang (with a four-speed manual transmission), which was capable of ten-second e.t.s.
 At the time, however, the Ramchargers, led by Jimmy Nix, were match racing injected nitro-burning altered-wheelbase Dodges, banned in A/FX, capable of eights, and they eclipsed the legal A/FX cars.
 That year, Ronda went to the Mr. Stock final at the 1965 AHRA World Championship at Lions Drag Strip in Wilmington, California, where he lost to fellow Ford Drag Racing Team member Dick Brannan; this earned Ronda US$700.
 Ronda said, “Of all the cars I raced, the 1965 Mustang was the most fun to drive.”

-Ronda's new longer-wheelbase 1966 Mustang proved extremely quick, clocking E.T.'s into mid-eights.
+Ronda's new longer-wheelbase 1966 Mustang proved extremely quick, clocking E.T.'s into the mid-eights.
 Then Ritchey, who played a significant part in Ronda's success, was killed in a racing accident at Fontana, California; Ronda pulled back on the car's setup and only ran nines for months afterward.